 Lyme disease needs to be determined quickly.
 The longer it goes untreated, the worse the symptoms can become.
 It can lead to inflammation of the brain and spinal cord (encephalitis) which can lead to permanent nerve issues.
 However, with early detection, most Lyme can be successfully treated with antibiotics in a few short weeks.
 The ability to test for the biomarker could mean improved accuracy and early detection of Lyme disease.

 Diagnosing Lyme Disease

 This group hopes to continue studies that move from research labs to human study and include how patients respond to treatment.
 In 2015, Massachusetts was one of the 14 states that reported 95% of the confirmed Lyme disease cases in the US.
 It is that number that makes this study important to us here at Mosquito Squad of Southeastern Massachusetts.
 It can’t be said enough that early detection is so important when it comes to Lyme disease and this study of biomarkers seems to be a path to making that easier.
 At Mosquito Squad we would also like to help you eliminate the ticks in your yard in efforts to avoid Lyme Disease instead of detecting it.
-Our barrier spray treatments and tick tube systems help to protect your family and pets by eliminating 85-90% of existing ticks in your yard.
+Our barrier treatment treatments and tick tube systems help to protect your family and pets by eliminating 85-90% of existing ticks in your yard.
 Call us today and let’s plan your first tick treatment!